Constantly Exhausted? This Is The Truth About Sleep Debt

 What is sleep debt?

-When we talk about sleep, discussion generally falls under one of two factors: our circadian rhythms (an individual’s 24-hour internal clock of biological processes) and our homeostatic sleep drive (the increase of pressure that arises as a result of sleep deprivation).
+When we talk about sleep, discussion generally falls into one of two categories: our circadian rhythms (an individual’s internal 24-hour clock of biological processes) and our homeostatic sleep drive (the pressure that builds as a result of sleep deprivation).
 Sleep debt relates to this second factor: our homeostatic sleep drive.
 It is the negative accumulation of hours of lost sleep that tally up when we don’t get enough rest.
-It can be—but is not exclusively—the result of insomnia, boredom or feelings of isolation.
+It can be – but is not exclusively – the result of insomnia, boredom or feelings of isolation.

 So how much rest do we need?

 Everyone is different.
-However, it is generally believed that in order to function at our best, individuals should be getting an optimal 7-9 hours of shut eye each night.
-With averages considerably lower than that—ranging more realistically between 5-6 hours of sleep per night—it’s fair to assume that the majority of us probably accumulate some sleep debt on a regular basis (just consider how inclined you are to ‘snooze’ your alarm each morning).
+However, it’s generally accepted that, to function at our best, individuals should be getting an optimal seven to nine hours of shut-eye each night.
+With averages considerably lower than that – ranging more realistically between five to six hours of sleep per night – it’s fair to assume that the majority of us probably accumulate some sleep debt on a regular basis (just consider how inclined you are to ‘snooze’ your alarm each morning).

 Are there consequences for accumulating too much sleep debt?

 Although no claims of individuals being chased down by sleep banks have been lodged, a consistent accumulation of sleep debt may result in mild to severe consequences.
-These may or may not include weight gain, memory loss, worse mood, worse cognitive performance, impaired driving, increased fatigue and increased risk of cardiovascular and metabolic diseases like diabetes.
+These may or may not include weight gain, memory loss, low mood and poorer cognitive performance, impaired driving, increased fatigue and increased risk of cardiovascular and metabolic diseases like diabetes.

 Can you repay sleep debt?

-Unfortunately, unlike monetary currencies, the value of sleep is priceless and sleep debt cannot be repaid.
+Unfortunately, unlike monetary currencies, the value of sleep is priceless, and sleep debt cannot be repaid.
 Snoozing on weekends or taking afternoon naps during the week may quell short-term fatigue but it won’t absolve you of your sleep deficit.
-There is no way to buy sleep in instalments (not yet, anyways), but there are practices to put in place to ensure you get your 7-9 per night…
+There is no way to buy sleep-in instalments (not yet, anyway), but there are practices to put in place to ensure you get your seven-to-nine per night…

 Ten ways to curb sleep debt